CLASSIFICATION NO. 735

 SURVEY AND CADD SUPERVISOR

-Under general direction, to plan, organize, direct and supervise assigned staff in providing survey and Computer Aided Design and Drafting (CADD) functions within the Transportation Engineering division; and to do other work as required.
+Under general direction, to plan, organize, direct and supervise assigned staff in providing utility and development inspections, road statute and construction survey work and Computer Aided Design and Drafting (CADD) functions within the Transportation Engineering division; and to do other work as required.

 The Transportation Engineering Division within the Department of Transportation and Development (DTD) provides professional and technical engineering support and manages programs to implement improvements to the County's road system.
 Specific functions include traffic engineering, road engineering and surveying, traffic control engineering and maintenance, construction management and development coordination.